Residential Program

 Phase II

-Phase two targets the issues affecting the family including issues such as low self-esteem, lack of respect, neglect, rebellion, manipulation, sexual, physical and emotional abuse, and self-mutilation.
+Phase two targets the issues affecting the family, including issues such as low self-esteem, lack of respect, trauma, rebellion, manipulation, attachmentdepression, anxiety, death and self-harm.

 Phase III